Allarepossible/lgweb.ru/README.md

 ### For add project go to page lgweb.ru/lk.html

-Login : Admin
+1. Login : Admin
-Password : Admin
+2. Password : Admin

 ### In this directory files for install me project in localhost

 To install this project you need :

 1. create Data Base lgweb
-2. create Table auth whith 2 rows: 'name' and 'pass'
+2. create Table auth with 2 rows: 'name' and 'pass'
 3. Create new admin :)